Fast quantum subroutines for the simplex method: Introduction

+Our algorithms require a fault-tolerant quantum computer, therefore they are not suitable for implementation on the noisy intermediate-scale quantum computers currently available.
+Some recent studies \citep{sanders2020compilation,babbush2021focus} estimate the running time of a few quantum algorithms (including optimization algorithms) and compare it with their quadratically slower classical counterparts.
+These studies conclude that with the current state of quantum technologies, a small polynomial speedup of the quantum algorithm over classical is entirely offset by the cost of performing error correction.
+The algorithms discussed in our paper likely suffer from the same weakness, and might be numerically advantageous only with significant progress in fault-tolerant quantum computation.

-We remark that even with sophisticated pivot rules, the number of iterations of the classical simplex method could be exponential.
-The quantum version proposed in this paper does not circumvent this issue, and its worst-case running time is slower than than of the fastest quantum algorihtm for LPs \cite{van2019quantum}.
-However, it is well established that in practice the simplex method performs much better than the worst case, in terms of the number of iterations \cite{spielman2004smoothed,dadush2018friendly} as well as the complexity of a single iteration, see e.g.~\cite{chvatalbook}.
+We remark that even with sophisticated pivoting rules, the number of iterations of the classical simplex method could be exponential.
+The quantum version proposed in this paper does not circumvent this issue, and its worst-case running time is slower than than of the fastest quantum algorihtm for LPs \citep{van2019quantum}.
+It is well established that in practice the simplex method performs much better than the worst case, in terms of the number of iterations \citep{spielman2004smoothed,dadush2018friendly} as well as the complexity of a single iteration, see e.g.~\cite{chvatalbook}.
 The most attractive feature of the simplex method is its excellent practical performance, and we hope that a quantized version, closely mimicking the classical counterpart while accelerating the linear algebra carried out at each iteration, would inherit this trait.
-Besides showing that quantum computers may accelerate the simplex method on large, sparse problems, our results may lead to further developments in quantum optimization algorithms.
-For example, we conjecture that our subroutines can be concatenated to perform multiple pivots in superposition, which could have interesting applications even if the probability of success decreases exponentially in the number of consecutive pivots.
-These directions are left for future research.

 The rest of this paper is organized as follows.
 We start with a more detailed review of existing literature in Sect.~\ref{sec:literature}.
 Sect.~\ref{sec:simplex} contains a brief summary of the simplex method to establish terminology.
 In Sect.~\ref{sec:qsimplex} we define our notation, describe useful results from the literature, and give an overview of our quantum subroutines.
-Sect.~\ref{sec:qsimplex_details} gives a detailed explanation of each step in the gate model without qRAM, while Sect.~\ref{sec:qram} explains how to modify the algorithm to improve the running time if we assume that qRAM is available.
+Sect.~\ref{sec:qsimplex_details} gives a detailed explanation of each step in the gate model without QRAM, while Sect.~\ref{sec:qram} explains how to modify the algorithm to improve the running time if we assume that QRAM is available.
 Sect.~\ref{sec:conclusions} concludes the paper.